Frequently Asked Questions

 Your exit entitlement is normally payable within 14 days of the date on which sale of your home to a new resident is settled.
 For Stage 1 residents, if your home has not been resold within 90 days of you vacating, you will be paid the exit entitlement as part of our 90 day payout promise (minus your deferred management fee and any other costs you’ve accrued).

 Your exit fee is calculated on a daily basis in accordance with the terms of your Residence Contract.
-The exit fee is payable when the right to reside in the home is re-sold to a new resident and is then deducted from your exit entitlement.

 Before you vacate your home, you will need to reinstate it, which means that you will need to bring it back to the condition that it was in when you moved in minus fair wear and tear.